hdumcke/minipupper_kinematics/README.md

 - reboot
 - point your web browser at http://xx.xx.xx.xx:8080 where xx.xx.xx.xx is the IP address of your minipupper

-For development your can also:
+For development you can also:

 - run "minipupper execute --help"
 - run "minipupper walk" and adjust parameters for your use case